raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 **Entity** is an object represented in a database, and a property of this entity is called an **attribute**.

 **Database schema** refers to the physical implementation of the database model to a specific database platform.
-The design of the data models is the same regardless of the databse platform or type.
+The design of the data models is the same regardless of the database platform or type.

 **ERDs** visualizes the relationships between entities and attributes.There are three main components: Entities, Attributes, and Relationships.